sunghoon031/stability_scale/README.md

-# Stability-based Scale Estimation of Monocular SLAM for Autonomous Navigation
+# Stability-based Scale Estimation for Monocular SLAM

 ## 1. Supplementary materials for the paper
 [1] First, read `supplementary_materials/Supplementary_Material.pdf` for the full derivations ommited in the paper.